trealla-prolog/trealla-OLDv1/README.md

 	time scryer-prolog samples/sieve.pro -g "test5,halt"
 	etc

-Note: queens11 is now running at 2s due to emulated negation while issues with if-then-else is sorted out.
+Note: queens11 is now running at 2s due to emulated disjunction while issues with if-then-else is sorted out.

 Times for gprolog & scryer were done using the unix *time* command and